 - They rework their headline and subheads to make them more relevant (and remove an embarrassing typo of Samsung).

 - They remove massive amounts of irrelevant text that pushes their mobile phone exchange and resell programme.

-- Finally they add in call to action buttons that are clearly defined.
+- They add in call to action buttons that are clearly defined.

 Add Negative Keywords To Your Ads

 Irrelevant keywords are a budget killer.